 (1) Whenever the commission shall find, after hearing had upon complaint by a licensee or by a utility, that the rates, terms, or conditions demanded, exacted, charged, or collected by any owner in connection with attachments to its facilities are not fair, just, and reasonable, or by an owner that the rates or charges are insufficient to yield a reasonable compensation for the attachment, the commission will determine the fair, just, reasonable, and sufficient rates, terms, and conditions thereafter to be observed and in force and fix the same by order entered within 360 days after the filing of the complaint.
 In determining and fixing the rates, terms, and conditions, the commission will consider the interest of the customers of the licensee or utility, as well as the interest of the customers of the owner.

-(2) A utility or licensee may file a formal complaint if:
+(2) A utility or licensee may file a formal complaint under the provisions of WAC 480-07-370 if:

-(a) An owner has denied access to its poles, ducts, or conduits;
+(a) An owner has, without a valid basis following receipt of a complete application, denied access to its poles, ducts, or conduits;

 (b) An owner fails to negotiate in good faith the rates, terms, and conditions of an attachment agreement; or